EPICBOOST/ePIC-Boost-Miner/README.md

 ***Disclaimers:***
  ###### - Performance may vary depending upon your system configuration.
 Your performance in mining conditions may differ substantially depending on your system, network difficulty, internet connection and other factors.
 Refer to EULA for additional information.

-###### - Features amd performance are subject to change without notice.
+###### - Features and performance are subject to change without notice.

-######  -  WHEN USING CUCKATOO31 WITH 11GB AND 8GB CARDS AND OTHER MINING SOFTWARE, THE LOWER FIDELITY RESULTS IN LESS MINING REWARDS.

 ---

 ## Driver Selection

-Use the following chart to determine the best driver for your system confirmation.
-If you are unsure, use the AMD GPU Pro Driver.
-Best performance can be had if your system supports PCIe Gen3 and Atomics, however that is system dependent.
+Use the following chart to determine the best driver for your system configuration.
+If unsure, use the AMD GPU Pro Driver.

+**If your system supports PCIe Gen3 and Atomics**, use ROCm for best performance.

+*NOTE: ROCm will not work with PCIe Gen2 or Gen3 without [Atomics](https://github.com/RadeonOpenCompute/ROCm_Documentation/blob/master/Installation_Guide/More-about-how-ROCm-uses-PCIe-Atomics.rst).

 ![](https://lh5.googleusercontent.com/qD_lKkPqnjHKtiL96RQ_fELGKzz6IEV90ooGg07nHqLY5K3ZR9H9LhTMBwwkNZpuarQFvgbeZ_kmTCMU3-Vxv53dna4q5giZSxXj6QY3vdA1JuquC8hwbaQ0xJGdsuwTO4hBKN99)